 These laws address emergency response, containment of radioactive contamination of the environment, and transportation of radioactive materials.
 These laws are codified in the California Health and Safety Code, sections 114650 through 114835.

 Regulations implementing the above laws are codified in Title 17, California Code of Regulations (17 CCR).
 Title 17, CCR is structured into five broad Divisions, with each Division divided into Chapters, each Chapter into Subchapters, and each Subchapter into Articles.
 Regulations implementing the above laws are found in the following subchapters of Chapter 5, Division 1 of 17 CCR.

-- The edition date for 10 CFR 20 is changed from time to time to coincide with changes made by the NRC, and such changes are made via the rulemaking process.
+- The edition date for 10 CFR 20 (PDF) is changed from time to time to coincide with changes made by the NRC, and such changes are made via the rulemaking process.
 Do not use any other edition unless otherwise notified.